Flight cancellation and delay

-A flight delay is when an airline flight takes off and/or lands later than its scheduled time.
+A flight delay occurs when an airline flight takes off and/or lands later than its scheduled time.
 The United States Federal Aviation Administration (FAA) considers a flight to be delayed when it is 15 minutes later than its scheduled time.
-A cancellation occurs when the airline does not operate the flight at all for a certain reason.
+A flight cancellation occurs when the airline does not operate the flight at all for a certain reason.

+Legislation

+European Union

 In the European Union, Flight Compensation Regulation 261/2004 states that flight delays for over three hours, cancellations and denied boarding entitles passengers to a compensation from €250 up to €600 per passenger from the airline.

+United States

 In the United States, when flights are canceled or delayed, passengers may be entitled to compensation due to rules obeyed by every flight company, usually Rule 240, or Rule 218 in certain locations.
 This rule usually specifies that passengers may be entitled to certain reimbursements, including a free room if the next flight is the day after the canceled one, a choice of reimbursement, rerouting, phone calls, and refreshments.
 When a flight is delayed, the FAA allocates slots for takeoffs and landings based on which flight is scheduled first.
 The US Department of Transportation imposes a fine of up to US$27,500 per passenger for planes left on the tarmac for more than three hours without taking off or four hours for international flights.
 However, passengers are not entitled to direct monetary compensation under US law when a delay occurs.
 Instead, airlines are merely required to pay for lodging costs of passengers if the delay or a cancellation is through their own fault, but not if the cause is beyond their control, such as weather.